75 Names That Mean Snow, Ice or Winter for Your Little One

 Girl Names that Mean Snow, Ice, or Winter

-- Alba - Of Spanish origin, Alba means bright or white.
+- Alba - Of Spanish origin, Alba means bright or white, like newly fallen snow.

 - Apricity - Of English origin, Apricity means the warmth of the sun in winter, a pretty name for a baby girl.